wet-boew/wet-boew-documentation/research/2020-36-json-ld-and-rdfa.md

 #### Second experimentation

-* Google don't show an error for "Publisher", but remarked it identify it as a "rdf:typeOf Thing"
+* Google doesn't show an error for "Publisher", but remarked it identify it as a "rdf:typeOf Thing"

 ```
 <script type="application/ld+json">